Clemapfel/jluna/docs/manual.md

 Usertype<RGBA>::implement();
 ```

-This creates a new type Julia-side type that has the architecture we just gave it.
+This creates a new Julia-side type that has the architecture we just gave it.
 For end-users, this happens behind the scene, however, internally, the following expression is assembled and evaluated:

 ```julia
 mutable struct RGBA